What it Takes to Get Your Book Published

 You'll Need a Platform

-You'll Need Great Manuscript (Fiction) or a Great Book Proposal (Non-Fiction)
+You'll Need a Great Manuscript or Proposal

-You'll Need a Literary Agent
+You'll Need an Agent

 Literary agents are the gatekeepers for book editors.
 They pre-screen the gazillions of manuscripts and book proposals that are produced every year, winnowing them down to the few most likely to succeed, and pitching them directly to publishers.
 A credentialed literary agent can be a powerful advocate for your book.